ros-navigation/docs.nav2.org/migration/Iron.rst

 This allows for docking of any type of robot with any type of charging dock in a repeatable and generalized way.
 It will be integrated into Nav2 directly soon.

 See :ref:`docking_tutorial` for a tutorial on using this new capability!
+Thanks to NVIDIA for sponsoring this package!

 Introduce a new Multi-Robot Bringup Launch
 ******************************************